Length of Local Business Names May Matter in Search Rankings

 I love local search.
 In many ways, it’s similar to Google’s Web Search, but with its own unique features.
 In addition to Googlebot, Local search has street view cars.
 In addition to looking at links, local search also looks for mentions of businesses that appear with location-based information.
 Instead of robots.txt files, local search is stopped by signs like “military base,” or “private street.”
 Local search has differences from Google organic search, and understanding the difference can make a difference.

 I also appreciate the local search ranking factors that a good number of people who are involved in local search have been putting together every year lately, but I’m also a little apprehensive about those, and I’m going to illustrate why with this post.
-Imagine for instance that Google considers local business names in the way that it ranks those businesses in local search, but that it doesn’t treat every name the same.
+Imagine for instance that Google considers local business names in the way that it ranks those businesses in local search, but that it doesn’t treat all local business names the same.
 For example, “Frost Diner” might be treated one way by Google Local Search.

 And, because it has a somewhat longer local business name, “Red Truck Bakery” might be treated differently by the algorithms that use business names as a ranking signal by Google’s Local Search:

 So how does the length of the name of a local business name fit into local search rankings?

 A Google patent granted last week tells us about how they might use a “webscore” based upon the amount of “estimated” search results that are returned on a search for a local business name.
 But, if the name of the business is on the shorter side, such as less than a certain number of characters (for example, 10 or less), or less than a certain number of words (such as 3), that web search might not just include the name of the business but also the location name as well.

 So Google might take the shorter “Frost Diner” and add “Warrenton Virginia” to it, to create a query of [frost diner Warrenton Virginia], which returns 16,500 (estimated) results